Joseabcd/AdventOfCode2020/README.md

 by only installing the free interpreter (downloadable from [here](https://www.wolfram.com/wolframscript/)).

-Each script can be run by first making it executable (running in a terminal `chmod +x filename.wls`), and then executing it simply by double-clicking on it (or alternatively typing `./filename.wls` in a terminal), within a folder that contains both the script and a text file with the puzzle input named "input.txt".
+Each script can be run by first making it executable (running in a terminal `chmod +x filename.wls`), and then executing it simply by double-clicking on it (or alternatively running `./filename.wls` in a terminal).
+The script must be within a folder that contains a text file with the puzzle input, named "input.txt".